 28 Apr, 2021

 Digital competences are essential to how we live, learn and work.
 The confident and critical use of digital technology is key to supporting lifelong learning, active citizenship, employability, and inclusion.
 Citizens can wield their digital competences to access information and support, access new learning and employment opportunities, be creative and entrepreneurial, find new opportunities and to help others.

 To deliver on this potential ALL DIGITAL has worked with our network of digital competence centres and stakeholders on a new version of the ‘Manifesto for enhancing digital competences in Europe’.

-This manifesto contains a series of key principles and recommendations on how to maximise the impact of education and training, as powerful instruments towards a continuous development of digital competences for the European citizens.
+The Manifesto sets out key principles and recommendations on how to maximise the impact of education and training in digital competences for all European citizens.